bgonzalezbustamante/academic-kickstart/Netlify/content/publication/2022-10-16-ministerial-stability-during-presidential-approval-crises.md

 ## publishDate: ''
 publication_types:
   - '0'
-publication: '*The British Journal of Politics and International Relations*, OnlineFirst'
+publication: '*The British Journal of Politics and International Relations*.
+OnlineFirst'
 publication_short: ''
 abstract: 'This article analyses the effect of ministers’ exposure to periods of low presidential approval in Brazil and Chile between 1990 and 2014.
 Approval is explored with quarterly estimates using a dyad-ratios algorithm and merged into a time-dependent cabinet data set to evaluate individual ministerial terminations (*N* = 4,245).
 The empirical strategy combines time-varying exposure Cox regressions with observational data and propensity score and matching to estimate the effect of low approval on ministerial survival and perform a moderation analysis with three profiles associated with presidential strategies: (1) nonpartisan ministers to limit agency loss and moral hazard; (2) economists as ministers to optimise cabinet performance and send positive signals to the electorate; and (3) party leaders as ministers to optimise legislative support.
 The main findings show that risk increases by 135.1% in periods of low approval.
 In addition, approximately only one in five nonpartisan ministers is removed compared to party members.'
 summary: ''